We Go The Extra Distance For Our Clients

 If you have suffered a catastrophic injury due to someone else’s negligence, you may have grounds to file a catastrophic injury lawsuit in order to recover a fair settlement.
 Our legal team understands how physically, emotionally, and financially devastating all personal injuries are, which is why we dedicate our lives to help our clients obtain justice from the at-fault party.
 Call 770-394-8909 to schedule a free consultation at our law firm today.

 Catastrophic injuries are serious injuries that generally result in life-altering harm and chronic pain.
 In many cases, this type of severe injury is often caused by someone else’s negligence.

 Catastrophic injury victims often have to receive medical treatment for their disability and disfigurement injuries for the rest of their lives, which means that many victims rack up thousands of dollars of debt due to the combination of medical expenses and lost wages.
 Personal injury law allows victims to recover fair compensation from the at-fault party for their severe injuries.
-Atlanta catastrophic injury lawyers at Ashenden & Associates are passionate about helping catastrophically injured clients receive justice and a fair settlement for their suffering.
+Sandy Springs catastrophic injury lawyers at Ashenden & Associates are passionate about helping catastrophically injured clients receive justice and a fair settlement for their suffering.

 Common Types of Catastrophic Injuries